bcgov/bcaquiferdata/WORKFLOW AND DESIGN.md

 - Adding documentation (help users use the app and/or functions)
   - Function documentation
   - pkgdown website
-- Move package repository to `bcgov` on GitHub

 > **Status** - Incomplete
 >